aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/join.md

 A combination of LEFT JOIN and RIGHT JOIN is called the __FULL JOIN__ or __FULL OUTER JOIN__.

 A __CROSS JOIN__, aka Cartesian JOIN, returns all rows from one table crossed with every row from the second table.

-## Aliasing
-> Aliasing allows us to specify another name for a column or table and then use that name in later parts of a query to allow for more concise syntax.

-Benefits:
-1. Shortening the queries by using short aliases
-2. Displaying more meaningful information by giving appropriate names to the columns